But first! What are Essential Oils?

 Working as I do as a Spiritual Counsellor, my main focus in the use of Essential Oils is from a spiritual basis.
 When I use them, I do so to create a sense of balance within a space I am working in and to directly encourage my interaction with the Angels and the Spiritual world.

-In my use of oils with clients, I have found that their experience of a session is enhanced and emboldened.
-As such I am convinced in the amazing healing powers of Essential oils in bridging a connect between the tangible and the intangible.
+In my use of oils with clients, I have found that their experience of a session is enhanced and encouraged.
+As such, I am convinced of the incredible healing powers of Essential oils in bridging a connection between the tangible and the intangible.

 Essential Oils get used in other beautiful ways during my Spiritual Work.
 I use them also to:

 - uplift moods, grounding, cleaning auras and for purification and protections;

 - to elevate the spirit and enhance our awareness;

 - to help evoke psychic abilities and to promote deep healing in the present and the past;

 - deepen your bond with the elements; and